shawn-carter/Knowledgebase/README.rst

   + Look at the audit logs, in a datatable - that can be filtered with a search box, the results are paginated.
 Logs are created when an article is created, modified, soft deleted and permanently deleted.
   + Manage Metatags, tags can be deleted (whether they are used or not) - this can be used to delete orphaned tags (where an article has been permanently deleted, the tag is not removed intentionally).
   + List all users, and has the ability to Enable and Disable User Accounts - user is not allowed to disable their own account for obvious reasons.
-  + See All Articles, allows SuperUser to see all articles (including those which have been soft deleted) - articles can be soft deleted from this view (without confirmation) for ease of use.
+  + See All Articles, allows SuperUser to see all articles (including those which have been soft deleted) - articles can be edited or soft deleted from this view (without confirmation) for ease of use.
   + See article details - allows the SuperUser to Edit or Soft Delete any article (with confirmation).
-Soft deleted articles are not returned in search results, or any other view (such as my articles etc).
+      - Soft deleted articles are not returned in search results, or any other view (such as my articles etc).
-  + When an article is soft deleted, it can be permanently deleted - I only added this feature to meet the needs of showing full CRUD capabilities.
+      - When an article is soft deleted, it can be permanently deleted - I only added this feature to meet the needs of showing full CRUD capabilities.
 The article can also be undeleted from the soft deleted state.
-  + If an article is permanently deleted then references to the article in the audit logs are removed and replaced with N/A, but the audit log still shows that the article was created, edited or deleted.
+      - If an article is permanently deleted then references to the article in the audit logs are removed and replaced with N/A, but the audit log still shows that the article was created, edited or deleted.
-  + Admin users cannot up or downvote articles (intentional).
+Admin users cannot up or downvote articles (intentional).

 Source code
   http://github.com/shawn-carter/Knowledgebase